Doctoral study in Computer Systems Engineering

 Associate Professor Catherine Watson

 Associate Professor Catherine Watson has been working in the field of speech processing for nearly 30 years.
 Her research focus is speech production in machines and people, with a particular interest in the acoustic phonetics of New Zealand English (NZE) and Te Reo Māori.
 She also does research in intonation, creating NZE and Te Reo voices for speech synthesis, voice morphing, emotion, speech for robots and visual feedback for speech pronunciation and voice quality.
 She is interested in both modelling the vocal tract and the glottal source.
-She had three Marsdens: two on sound change in Te Reo, and one on sound change in NZE.
+She has been awarded three Marsdens: two on sound change in Te Reo, and one on sound change in NZE.

 More researchers in Computer Systems Engineering